 How can you convince them that a switch to mobile workforce tracking software is a good thing?

 Fear of the unknown is a natural human trait and employees are always liable to be resistant to any kind of organisational change.
-And one of the most common concerns with a digital workforce management system is that it tracks employees’ actions and movements.
+And one of the most common concerns with a mobile workforce management system is that it tracks employees’ actions and movements.

 A system such as MyMobileWorkers uses a smartphone app and GPS technology to monitor, in real-time, where each worker is, what they’re doing and how well they’re doing it.